RRIF and LIF Withdrawal Schedule

 - The default RRSP to RRIF conversion age is 71 so the income starts at age 72.

-- The default LIRA to LIF conversion age is the year prior to the retirement age so the income starts at retirement.
+- The default LIRA to LIF conversion age is the year before the retirement age so the income starts at retirement.

 - A DCPP (Defined Contribution Pension Plan) account will convert to a LIF at the LIRA to LIF conversion age.

 - Minimum RRIF and LIF withdrawals are enforced by the software in the year following the conversion.
 The withdrawals are based on the age of the account owner, but the withdrawals can be based on the age of the younger spouse.